nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The index and corresponding function can be found at `DishController.CHOICES`:

 - `void listDishes()` -- print all dishes and their menu index in current menu.
-- `void changeName()` -- get dish index and change the name of corresponding dish
+- `void changeName()` -- get dish index and change the name of corresponding dish.
-- `void changePrice()` -- get dish index and change the price of corresponding dish
+- `void changePrice()` -- get dish index and change the price of corresponding dish.
-- `void deleteDish()` -- get dish index and delete corresponding dish
+- `void deleteDish()` -- get dish index and delete corresponding dish.
-- `void addDish()` -- get new dish name and price then create a dish
+- `void addDish()` -- get new dish name and price then create a dish.
 - `getDishManager()` -- get the list in `dishManager`, this is for `OrderManager` since it might need menu information.

 ## Order Management